The Effects of Gas Angular Momentum on the Formation of Magnetically Arrested Disks and the Launching of Powerful Jets: Methodology

 The accretion efficiency $\eta_H$ is defined as $\eta (r)$ evaluated at the event horizon.
-When $\eta_H > 100\%$, the accretion process results in a net energy extraction out of the BH, typically caused by the energy extraction rate in electromagnetic form through the BZ process around a fastly spinning BH exceeding the disk energy supply rate in the form of rest-mass energy.
-In addition, we can evaluate the jet energy flux and the jet energy efficiency as:
+When $\eta_H > 100\%$, accretion results in net energy extraction out of the BH, dominated by the extraction of energy in electromagnetic form through the Blandford-Znajek process out of a rapidly spinning BH, so that the extracted energy exceeds the accretion-supplied energy in the form of rest-mass energy.
+In addition, we can evaluate the jet energy flux and the jet energy efficiency as